What Is SoFi?

 The one thing that is potentially different, is that the company claims to not use FICO scores.
 The company markets this as the FICO Free Zone.
 Instead of using a FICO score, they will look at your whole situation and make a credit determination based on their own analysis, rather than a mathematical score calculated by a computer.
 Ironically, this is not revolutionary.
 Instead, this is how they used to do credit in the old days before FICO scores existed.

-A bank loan officer would look at all of you papers, and statements, and tax returns, and so on, as well as your reputation in the community and then determine whether or not to give you a loan, and at what interest rate.
-This, is where banks became the primary lenders.
+A bank loan officer would look at all of your papers, statements, and tax returns, and so on, as well as your reputation in the community and then determine whether or not to give you a loan, and at what interest rate.
+This is where banks became the primary lenders.
 Not only did they have the money, but if you were a customer, they already knew something about you, like how much you have in the bank, and how often you bounce checks, without even looking at a credit report.
-As far, as I can tell, SoFi still uses your credit report, they just don’t use the FICO score.
+As far as I can tell, SoFi still uses your credit report, they just don’t use the FICO score.
 (Note that the company discloses that it does pull your FICO score and keeps it up to date in their records because their investors might want to know.)

 This doesn’t mean that they dish out loans blind to anyone regardless of how bad their credit history is.
 It just means that they use their own manual criteria rather than use a FICO score.
 Whether they are more or less lenient in their lending is something you have to take their word for.